aleph-im/aleph-client/docs/content/cli.rst

 Command-line Interface
 ========

-Aleph-client can be used as a command-line interface to some Aleph.im functionalities.
+Aleph-client can be used as a command-line interface to some Aleph Cloud functionalities.

 The following commands are available: